SelfMagician/Magic/index.md

 -   Dead Self is included where Non-Self is mentioned.

-Credits:

--   Parents.
-(Birth)
+Rules:

--   Apple.
-(Device)
+-   Self Alone.
--   Deep.
-(Writing Initiation)
--   Gur.
-(Writing Initiation Continuation)
--   Brahmin.
-(Managing Yadhavidhi Magic Book)
--   Movies and Music.
-(Culture and Language)
+-   Soul history on display.
--   Education.
-(Science and Technology)
+-   Heal Self and Non-Self.
+-   Consent is priority.
+-   Original personal identity.
+-   Do not infiltrate.
+-   Do not enslave.
+-   Do not lie.
+-   Do not hurt life.
+-   Do not compare Self.
+-   Do not beg.
+-   Battle with honor.

+Punishment:
+-   Banishment from Entertainment.

 Written and Owned by Bha.
 (Bhargav Kandimalla, Bobby)

 Helped by Enki also called as Bhairava, Shiva, Shivayya, Mahesvarudu, Shivudu, Hephaestus, Loki.
 An also called as Brahma Devudu, Zeus, Odin.
 Enlil also called as Vishnu, Vishnuvu, Vishnu Murty, Narayanudu, Venkateswara Swamy, Ares, Thor.

-Etheric Distribution by Enlil and Enki.
+Etheric Distribution by Enki and Enlil.